-The School will write to parents of pupils in advance of Summer term videoconferencing sessions, to introduce the service and to allow parents to opt out, if they wish.
+- The school will write to parents of pupils in advance of videoconferencing sessions, to introduce the service.

-Staff conducting a videoconferencing session should use Skype for Business or Microsoft Teams, with their school email account as their Skype ID, and not a personal Skype, or other platform, account.
-ICT staff can help colleagues set up their Teams/Skype for Business accounts.
+- Staff conducting a videoconferencing session in the senior schools should use Microsoft Teams, with their school email account as their ID, and not a personal account.
+ICT staff can help colleagues set up their Teams accounts.

-The member of staff calls the pupil, after adding them as a contact, and ends the call after the session.
+- The member of staff opens the call, and ends the call after the session.
 Students must not be left alone in the “room” after the session.

-- Dress – pupils and staff should dress appropriately, i.e. fully clothed, nothing revealing, no extremes of fashion, no T shirts with controversial slogans etc. The standard of dress for colleagues is smart casual.
+- Dress – pupils and staff should dress appropriately, i.e. fully clothed, nothing revealing, no extremes of fashion, no T shirts with controversial slogans etc. Pupils are not required to wear school uniform if learning from home.

-The pupil is in a “public” room, e.g. a kitchen or living room, where an adult can come and go freely.
-A bedroom is only used in exceptional circumstances, e.g. quarantining or if this is the only room in which there is suitable IT equipment or an instrument can be played, and, if so, the door is left open.
-The only exception to this are sessions with a School Counsellor do not need to be held in a public room.
+- The pupil is in a “public” room, e.g. a kitchen or living room, where an adult can come and go freely.
+A bedroom is only used in certain circumstances, e.g. if the pupil is quarantining or if this is the only room in which there is suitable IT equipment or an instrument can be played, and, if so, the door is left open.
+Sessions with a School Counsellor do not need to be held in a public room.

 - A neutral or blurred background which obscures personal effects or information should be used.